 Let’s face it: Mapping out a trip to Japan can seem formidable.
-The distance and the altogether different culture are hurdles, but Japan is a boon for families — it is an extremely safe country, with excellent public transportation and new sights, sounds and tastes to behold around every corner.
+The distance and the altogether different culture are hurdles, but the country is a boon for families — it is extremely safe, with excellent public transportation and new sights, sounds and tastes to behold around every corner.

-For a one-week trip, we suggest an itinerary that pairs Tokyo and Kyoto.
+For a one-week trip, we suggest a Japan itinerary that pairs Tokyo and Kyoto.
 Seven days on the ground is enough to cover both places, and these locales provide a fantastic contrast: the buzzing metropolis of Tokyo and the slower pace and ancient beauty of Kyoto.
 Add in some Japan family tours and activities customized to your interests, and it is an ideal combination.

 Five nights in Tokyo and two in Kyoto will leave ample time to explore Tokyo itself or add a day trip to Hakone, Kamakura or Tokyo Disneyland.
 For those who want more time to explore Kyoto, three nights there and four in Tokyo is also a good split.
 This guide will help you chart your course and, as a bonus, we’ve included plenty of practical advice about traveling in Japan.

 Here is a list of top neighborhoods and relevant attractions that will be of interest to families.
 For ease of travel, the neighborhoods are listed in specific order to indicate their proximity to one another.
 Most museums and cultural sites in Tokyo are closed on Mondays, so keep that in mind when mapping out your itinerary.
 Notable exceptions are Tokyo Disney, Tokyo Skytree (and its Sumida Aquarium), Tokyo Tower, the Tokyo Toy Museum and the Lego Discovery Center.